-- 1. Release an Excel-based Affordability Ratio Calculator (AR Calculator), refreshed annually with the most recent historical year for which data is available as the "base analysis year."24 The AR Calculator shall contain: - Essential usage/service bills for each industry based on data collected by staff from essential usage providers.
-The essential usage/service bill value in the AR Calculator may be changed by stakeholders; - (ii) Estimate number of houses for each census tract from the U.S. Census Bureau; - (iii) Income and housing costs for 20th and 50th percentiles within each Public Use Microdata Area (PUMA) from the U.S. Census Bureau; - (iv) Weighting factors used to derive weighted averages in order to translate among geographic units; - (v) Omit water costs in areas not served by water systems;25 and
+- 1. Release an Excel-based Affordability Ratio Calculator (AR Calculator), refreshed annually with the most recent historical year for which data is available as the "base analysis year."25 The AR Calculator shall contain: - Essential usage/service bills for each industry based on data collected by staff from essential usage providers.
+The essential usage/service bill value in the AR Calculator may be changed by stakeholders; - (ii) Estimated number of houses for each census tract from the U.S. Census Bureau; - (iii) Income and housing costs for 20th and 50th percentiles within each Public Use Microdata Area (PUMA) from the U.S. Census Bureau; - (iv) Weighting factors used to derive weighted averages in order to translate among geographic units; - (v) Omit water costs in areas not served by water systems;26 and - (vi) Forecast factors for the Affordability Ratio based on the California Department of Finance's regional economic forecasts.

-23 As noted in the Implementation Staff Proposal at 8 (footnote 8), the Phase 2 scoped issue of incorporating the essential usage study is not addressed as the essential usage study is still in process.

-25 Implementation Staff Proposal at 39-40, Attachment B.

-- (vi) Forecast factors for the Affordability Ratio based on the California Department of Finance's regional economic forecasts.
 The factors in the AR Calculator may be changed by stakeholders. - 2.
+To assist stakeholders, the AR Calculator permits stakeholders to generate the following outputs automatically based on the default values in the

+24 As noted in the Implementation Staff Proposal at 8 (footnote 8), the Phase 2 scoped issue of incorporating the essential usage study is not addressed as the essential usage study is still in process.

+26 Implementation Staff Proposal at 39-40, Attachment B.

-To assist stakeholders, the AR Calculator permits stakeholders to generate the following outputs automatically based on the default values in the AR Calculator or any user-defined value(s) of essential usage/service bills or forecast factors:26 - (i) AR20 and AR50 values for base analysis year summarized at industry-specific geographic levels: - (1) Electric service area subdivided by climate zone, further subdivided by PUMA; - (2) Gas service area subdivided by climate zone, further subdivided by PUMA; - (3) Water service area subdivided by water service ratemaking area; and - (4) Communications services by PUMA, and subdivided by unique combinations of communications service provider(s) areas offering the lowest price for the essential service. - (ii) AR20 and AR50 values for the base analysis year: - (1) by industry-specific geographic level, at the census tract level; - (2) by four industries bundled together, at the census tract level; and - (3) for each unique combination of providers, within each census tract.
+AR Calculator or any user-defined value(s) of essential usage/service bills or forecast factors:27

+- (i) AR20 and AR50 values for base analysis year summarized at industry-specific geographic levels: - (1) Electric service area subdivided by climate zone, further subdivided by PUMA; - (2) Gas service area subdivided by climate zone, further subdivided by PUMA; - (3) Water service area subdivided by water service ratemaking area; and - (4) Communications services by PUMA, and subdivided by unique combinations of communications service provider(s) areas offering the lowest price for the essential service. - (ii) AR20 and AR50 values for the base analysis year: - (1) by industry-specific geographic level, at the census tract level; - (2) by four industries bundled together, at the census tract level; and - (3) for each unique combination of providers, within each census tract. - 3.
+Forecast of Metrics: - Commission staff-sponsored forecast of Affordability Ratio for seven years, with inclusion of default forecast factors in the AR Calculator;28 - (ii) Forecast of minimum wage values delegated to stakeholders;29 and - (iii) No forecast of SEVI (or CalEnviroScreen) scores.

-- 3. Forecast of Metrics: - Commission staff-sponsored forecast of Affordability Ratio for seven years, with inclusion of default forecast factors in the AR Calculator;27 - (ii) Forecast of minimum wage values delegated to stakeholders;28 and - (iii) No forecast of SEVI (or CalEnviroScreen) scores. - 4.
-Class A water utilities submit a Water Tracker with their next General Rate Case (GRC) and update the Water Tracker with each rate change thereafter.29 practice, the Implementation Staff Proposal recommended:
+4. Class A water utilities submit a Water Tracker with their next General Rate Case (GRC) and update the Water Tracker with each rate change thereafter.30 practice, the Implementation Staff Proposal suggested practical ways to interpret the metrics and use them to quantitatively and geographically assess the affordability of essential utility services, including: